Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

    servers, sometimes in a different country.
 The contracts between the domain manager and these servers may or may not take privacy into account.
 Whatever the contract, the third-party hoster may be honest or not but, in any case, it will have to follow its local laws.
-So, requests to a given ccTLD may go to servers managed by organizations outside of the ccTLD's country.
+For example, requests to a given ccTLD may go to servers managed by organizations outside of the ccTLD's country.
 End users may not anticipate that, when doing a security analysis.